-⇒Click here to (see 1:20 thru 7 minutes) learn about carbon steel kitchen knives from the original one and only Julia Child !
+⇒ See 1:20 thru 7 minutes to learn about carbon steel kitchen knives from the original one and only Julia Child !
 This is a PBS show first broadcast in early spring of 1963.
 Julia talks about carbon steel kitchen knives; how to care for them and why to buy carbon steel kitchen knives in the first place.
 This whole video is wonderful, as the ever charming Ms. Child gives her unique take on French Onion Soup.
 She even takes the time to clean one of her blades.
 Although I would suggest avoiding using a scouring cleanser, and simply go right for a scrubbie sponge as shown as you read care instructions below.

-Cleansers should be reserved for really rusty funky knives like – click here to see short vid ( TOP) here made by famous local Bon Vivant and raconteur.
+Cleansers should be reserved for really rusty funky knives like – click here to see short vid (TOP) here made by a famous local Bon Vivant and raconteur.

 Left: 120 grit sanding block.
 Keep in kitchen and use on ovens, pot washing, etc. Very useful tool.

 Right: Scrub sponge w/ green scouring pad on one side.

 Scotch-brite is twice as durable as all other brands and I highly recommend it.